canal-paris-credit-hugodominguez-lebonbon

 Thursday, June 19

-Let's enjoy a nice brasserie to support a great cause
+Let’s enjoy a great brasserie to support a good cause

-From June 16 to 22, 2025, La Tablée des Chefs is back with a new edition of Solidarity Week: an initiative that combines good food with a beautiful cause.
-For a week, the committed brasseries from the Bertrand, Nouvelle Garde, and Joulie groups – from La Coupole to Bellanger, including Le Pied de Cochon and Le Procope – will donate a portion of their profits to the association.
+From June 16 to 22, 2025, La Tablée des Chefs is serving up a new edition of Solidarity Week: an event that combines delicious food with a beautiful cause.
+For one week, the committed brasseries of the Bertrand, Nouvelle Garde, and Joulie groups – from La Coupole to Bellanger, and including Le Pied de Cochon and Le Procope – will donate a portion of their proceeds to the association.
 The goal?
-To fund cooking workshops for young people in schools and shelters, and to actively fight food insecurity.
+To finance cooking workshops for young people in colleges and homes, and to take concrete steps against food insecurity.
 One plate, one gesture, a tastier future.
-In short, let's go!able for a good deed !
+In short, let’s do it together!able for a good cause !

 La Tablée des Chefs, the Solidarity Week